Wilhelm2/ErrorDetectors/README.md

 >	For any message $m$ and $m'$, if $m$ causally precedes $m'$, denoted $m\rightarrow m'$, then all processes deliver $m$ before $m'$:

 >	<center>*send(m) \rightarrow send(m') \Rightarrow deliver(m) \rightarrow deliver(m').* </center>

+The main features implemented by the project are:
+1. Causal broadcast using Probabilstic clocks to causally order messages.
+2. Error detectors whose purpose is to detect messages wrongly considered by Probabilistic clocks as causally ordered.
+3. A procedure to recover the causal dependencies of messages in order to ensure their delivery in causal order.